microsoft/language-server-protocol/_specifications/specification-3-16.md

 			didRename?: boolean;

 			/**
-			 * The client has support for willRenameFiles requests.
+			 * The client has support for sending willRenameFiles requests.
 			 */
 			willRename?: boolean;